jguo108/video-scripts/Resources/AI Prompts for Book Reviews/Prompts to Get a Good Book Summary.md

 * How this chapter's themes/claims are relevant or supporting the overall thesis of the book

 ---
-### 3. Counterarguments
+### 3. Chapter Interconnection

-Has the author identified any potential critiques or opposing views?
-If so, how did he/she addresses the refutes counterarguments, using evidence or logic?
+Can you explain the relationship between different chapters of this books?
+How they are interconnected and how they support each other?

 ---
 ### 4. Key Concepts

 List all the key concepts in this book and show how they relate to each other

 ---

-### 5. Hierarchy
+### 5. Counterarguments

-Create a pyramid diagram in the form of a main map for the book's arguments:
-* Top: Primary thesis
-* Middle: 3 to 7 supporting claims
-* Base: Key examples/evidence for each middle layer claims
-Explain how each layer reinforces the others.
-Use specific page numbers/chapter references where possible
+Has the author identified any potential critiques or opposing views?
+If so, how did he/she addresses the refutes counterarguments, using evidence or logic?

 ---
 ### 6. Comparative Flow Analysis